pwikapanel/illustrator-panel/adobe-exchange/README.md

 Svija is a website builder based on Adobe Illustrator.

-With Svija, what you create in Adobe illustrator, is what you see online, instantly.
+What you create in Adobe illustrator is what you see online, instantly.

 Svija is lightweight and fast.
-Using Illustrator, you'll be able to create rich, detailed web pages that are simply impossible with other website builders.
+You'll be able to create rich, detailed web pages that would be impossible with other tools.

 ---
 ### 1.3 Details (Cont'd.)